readandprogress/reading.is-a.dev/_posts/General/2023-05-31-being-sick-among-other-things.md

 ---
-layout: post
-title:  "Being Sick Among Other Things."
+title: "Being Sick Among Other Things"
-date:   2023-05-31 00:00:00 -0000
+date: 2023-05-31 20:00:00 -0500
-author: Reading
 categories: General
+time:
-excerpt: I planned for this blog to be for long-form posts, but I guess I can make an exception for today, and microblogs and microblogging are pretty cool!
+description: I planned for this blog to be for long-form posts, but I guess I can make an exception for today, and microblogs and microblogging are pretty cool!
 But I digress.
+toc: # false | Only when you don't wan TOC.
 ---
 I planned for this blog to be for long-form posts, but I guess I can make an exception for today, and microblogs and microblogging are pretty cool!
 But I digress.